|In the name of

 Unfortunately, like with almost everything else in the religion, Muslims end up nullifying their worship by following laws made by corrupt, ignorant religious leaders (9:31, 22:8), or other illegal sources such as Hadith and Sunnah.
 These man made rules have no basis in Quran, are difficult to follow, and often repel people from embracing Islam (3:99, 6:26, 9:34).
 Here are some of typical misunderstandings and violations committed during Ramadan, for you to consider in light of the Quran and share with your friends and family (17:36).

 Many people believe that they must start and end the fasting month only after they sight the moon physically, while God tells us that He rendered the sun and the moon as calculation devices (6:96, 10:5, 17:12, 55:5).
 This idea of waiting to see the moon first is not logical.
-Muslims use the moon to decide other months and events such as Hajj years ahead without seeing the moon, so how is it justified to enact Ramadan only after seeing the moon.
-Muslims also use the sun to calculate the Salat prayer and do not need to see the sun physically to check if it is time to pray.
-So why do they not apply the same law for the moon during Ramadan?
-At times, due to the rise and set of the new moon near to the rising or setting of the sun, it is almost impossible to see the new moon.
-Just like it will be too late if you wait to see the sun rise before you decide to do your dawn prayer, it may also be too late if you wait to see the moon before you commence Ramadan fasting.
+Muslims use the moon to decide other months and events such as Hajj years ahead without seeing the moon, so how is it justified to enact Ramadan only after seeing the moon?
+Traditional Muslims also use the sun to calculate the Salat prayer and do not need to see the sun physically to check if it is time to pray.
+So why not apply the same law for the moon during Ramadan?
+At times, due to the rise and set of the new moon near to the rising or setting of the sun, it is almost impossible to see the new moon until it is a day or two old.
+Waiting to see the moon will cause the Ramadan fasting begin and/or end dates late (which in turn will cause errors in calculating the date for the Night of Destiny).
 You may be off by a day or two and lose out on a perfect month!
-If the weather is cloudy and you cannot see them, does it mean the sun and moon are not doing their perfect appearances?
-Even within sighting of the moon there are rules about how to sight the moon and some countries even send out a plane if they have to.
+If the weather is cloudy and you cannot see them, does it mean the sun and moon are not submitting to God and following their precise orbit?
+Even with sighting of the moon there are different rules on how to sight the moon and some countries even send out a plane if they have to.
 Prophet Muhammad’s generation and the those before him did not have aircraft to send into the air.
-They used the sun and moon to calculate.
-Nothing has changed, so calculate.
+They used the sun and moon to calculate dates.
+Why don't we do this?

 [10:5] He is the One who rendered the sun radiant, and the moon a light, and He designed its phases that you may learn to count the years and to calculate.
 GOD did not create all this, except for a specific purpose.
 He explains the revelations for people who know.